 City of Brampton: Share Knowledge and Accelerate Climate Change Actions - The Partnership can support the development of municipal strategies, programs and plans through sharing knowledge and best practices in climate change adaptation and mitigation.
-The Partnership will also support local action through identifying opportunities and establishing partnerships to accelerate municipal climate change adaptation and mitigation actions that align with regional strategies.
+The Partnership will also support local action through identifying opportunities and establishing partnerships to accelerate municipal climate change adaptation and mitigation and strategies.